Generated at: 2026-08-15 04:33:43

 Achieving Hypothesis-Based Sales with uSonar Tools

-As Mr. Jono has explained, hypothesis-based sales require both passion and logic to build trust.
-Furthermore, even when dealing with hypotheses, the foundation for logical reasoning is data, such as information about the client's company, their specific department, and the industry surrounding the client's business.
+As Mr. Jono has explained, the essentials for hypothesis-based sales are the enthusiasm and logic required to build trust.
+Furthermore, even when dealing with hypotheses, the foundation for sound logic is data, such as information regarding the client's company, their department, and the industry surrounding the client's business.

-In this seminar, to address these questions, Takasaki provided an explanation and demonstration of the tools owned by uSonar as a means to realize compelling hypothesis-based sales. uSonar, a database company in its 36th year, possesses "LBC," one of Japan's largest corporate databases, which is compiled through our own information gathering efforts.
-"LBC" maintains information not only on corporations but also on individual business establishments, including restaurants, hospitals, and schools.
+In this seminar, to address such questions, Mr. Takasaki provided an explanation and demonstration of the tools held by uSonar Co., Ltd. as a means to realize compelling hypothesis-based proposals. uSonar Co., Ltd., a database company in its 36th year, possesses LBC, one of Japan's largest corporate databases, which it collects independently.
+LBC maintains information not only on corporations but also on individual business establishments, including restaurants, hospitals, and schools.

 uSonar Services.png

-By leveraging the uSonar database, you can conduct sales activities more effectively and implement the hypothesis-based sales approach advocated by Mr. Jono in the field.
+By leveraging the uSonar database, sales activities can be conducted more effectively, making it possible to implement the hypothesis-based sales approach advocated by Mr. Jono in the field.

-Following the presentation, a networking session was held, allowing attendees to speak with the speakers and interact with one another.
+Following the presentation, a networking reception was held, allowing attendees to engage with the speakers and connect with one another.

-It became a very lively event, serving as a venue for networking and information exchange that is often difficult to achieve in the course of daily business or personal relationships.
+It proved to be a highly engaging event, providing a unique opportunity for networking and information exchange that is often difficult to achieve within daily business operations or existing social circles.

 Jono Seminar_Networking Event 1.png